History

 NOTE: Membership cards will be sent via traditional mail to all who purchase online.
 Your purchase confirmation email may be used to immediately enjoy the benefits of your membership while awaiting the arrival of your card.

-- Unlimited complimentary passes to our Nature and Planetarium programs.
-Limit of 2 passes per program per visit.
+- Complimentary passes to our regularly scheduled Nature, Planetarium, and Barge programs.
+Limit of 2 passes for the Nature, Planetarium, and Barge programs per visit.

-- A one-year subscription to The Interpreter, our member’s quarterly newsletter.
+- A one-year subscription to The Interpreter, our member’s quarterly email newsletter.

 All of the benefits of an Individual, plus: